How to List Installed Packages on CentOS

 sudo yum list installed

-It will print a list of all installed packages including information about the packages versions and repository.
+It will print a list of all installed packages, including information about the versions and repository of the RPM packages.

 sudo yum list installed | less

-To find out whether a specific package is installed you can filter the output with the grep command.
+To find out whether a specific package is installed, filter the output with the

-For example, to find out if the unzip package is installed on our system we will run:
+For example, to find out if the unzip package is installed on the system you would run:

 sudo yum list installed | grep unzip